Pyrrha: Well, that sounds grand!

 - Ethel Hallow of The Worst Witch.
 The narration describes her as "one of those lucky people for whom everything always goes right".
 She excels at all her classes but continuously rubs it in everyone's face.
 The TV series emphasises this by giving her only one friend in Drucilla.

-- Degrassi season one has Ashley Kerwin who is popular and is glad for her unchallenged status for Student Council President.
+- Season one has Ashley Kerwin who is popular and is glad for her unchallenged status for Student Council President.

 - Head of the Class: Alan Pinkard is none too pleased that others in the high IQ class do as well as he does, even better sometimes.
 And he was really pissed that 11 year old Janice was in his high school - and more pissed that she left early to go to Harvard, which is where he wants to go.
 He and Darlene were neck-and-neck when it came time to declare a class valedictorian, but the school's powers that be decided to make another girl, TJ, valedictorian instead because of the challenges she'd had to overcome.